 From mid-June until early October, swing by the quaint village of Niantic along the Long Island Sound for its Thursday afternoon farmers market.
 Approximately 13 local vendors sell their freshly grown goods at this weekly market.
 At the Niantic Farmers Market, also expect to see plants, breads, baked goods, herbs, hummus, eggs, coffee, and more all available for purchase.

-Located in one of the best antique destinations in Connecticut, stop by Putnam on Saturdays from early June until late October for their farmers market, and stay a while longer to browse the shops.
-At the Putnam Farmers Market, you’ll find fresh fruit, heritage vegetables, meat, cheese, and other tasty farm goods.
+Located in one of the best antique destinations in Connecticut, stop by Putnam on Saturdays from early May until late October for their farmers market, and stay a while longer to browse the shops.
+At the Putnam Riverview Marketplace, you’ll find fresh fruit, heritage vegetables, meat, cheese, and other tasty farm goods.